Toro (character): Thomas Raymond

 Thomas Raymond was born in New York City to parents who were laboratory assistants to Phineas Horton, creator of the original Human Torch.
 After their employment with Horton ended, they were killed in a train derailment.
-Toro himself was found at the site of the accident by a traveling circus completely unscathed despite the blaze from the wreckage raging around him.
+Toro was found at the site of the accident by a traveling circus completely unscathed despite the blaze from the wreckage raging around him.
 He was found to have a natural immunity to fire.
 Adopted by the circus, his abilities were used to draw attention.

-Eventually the circus is visited by the Human Torch, and as he draws closer to Toro the younger man's flame powers fully emerge.
+Eventually the circus is visited by the Human Torch, whose presence causes Toro's powers to fully emerge.
 The Human Torch teaches Toro how to control his flame powers, and from this point onward, Toro becomes a protégé and partner of the Torch.
 He later becomes a co-founder of the Invaders.

 Toro is the only member of the Invaders to survive the war mentally and physically intact.
 He marries Ann Raymond and assumes a pedestrian life, until he is killed in battle with the Mad Thinker.

-Toro's past self appears in the Avengers/Invaders miniseries, where he is temporarily transported to the present day and revealed to be a mutant.
-In Avengers/Invaders #12, Bucky Barnes resurrects Toro using a Cosmic Cube.
+Toro appears in the Avengers/Invaders maxi-series alongside his fellow Invaders when an incident transports them to the present day.
+An examination of him by S.H.I.E.L.D. agents reveals Toro to be a mutant.
+In Avengers/Invaders #12, Bucky Barnes resurrects Toro using a Cosmic Cube, making sure that he only returns after the Invaders have returned to the past as to not upset the timeline.

-In the 2009 miniseries The Torch, the Mad Thinker imprisons Toro and vivisects him to learn more about his powers.
-He discovers that Toro possesses artificial cells similar to the Human Torch.
+Toro is the protagonist of the 2009 miniseries The Torch.
+Set during the events of "Dark Reign", the series opens shortly after Toro's resurrection.
+He is deeply unhappy because he is legally dead, his wife has remarried, no one seems to remember him, and the world has progressed rapidly without him.
+Vision tries to encourage him to seek a heroic path, but agrees to transport him to the Mad Thinker.
+Toro announces that he plans to kill the Mad Thinker for murdering him, but loses his powers before he can act on this.
+The Mad Thinker quickly takes him prisoner and vivisects him to learn more about his powers.
+He discovers that Toro is indeed a mutant, but that there are artificial cells in Toro's nervous system of exactly the same kind that make up the Human Torch.
+Further investigation reveals that Toro's mother, Nora Raymond, once worked for Phineas Horton, the scientist who created the Golden Age Human Torch.
+Still wounded, Toro is dragged to his feet to witness the Human Torch's resurrection.
+His friend is under the complete control of the Mad Thinker, and does not recognize him.
+Toro's attempt to get through to him seems only to make their captors angry, but the contact serves to reignite Toro's power.

-In Infinity, Toro is retconned to be an Inhuman.
+Following the Infinity story, when Terrigen Mist was released worldwide, Toro is subjected to Terrigenesis and engulfed in a cocoon.
+Being unknowingly an Inhuman descendant, it is now theorized that Toro's powers come from his recessive Inhuman genes.